Continuous Improvement Plans

 is legislation that requires Oregon school districts to plan for strong school library programs as part of their district-level Continuous Improvement Plans

-What steps have been taken to ensure all students have access to strong school library programs?
+How do you ensure students have access to strong library programs?

 - The Oregon Department of Education has not developed support materials related to the school library question.
 For a past iteration of the CIP process, they offered a document called Resources & Research for Oregon’s District